choria-legacy/marionette-collective/website/reference/plugins/application.md

 #### Argument data types
 CLI arguments can be forced to a specific type, we also have some additional special types that the default ruby option parser cant handle on its own.

-You can force data to be of type String, Fixnum etc:
+You can force data to be of type String, Integer etc:

 {% highlight ruby %}
 option :count,
   :description    => "Count",
   :arguments      => ["--count MESSAGE"],
-  :type           => Fixnum
+  :type           => Integer
 {% endhighlight %}

 You can force an argument to be boolean: